Base64 in Production: MIME, Data URLs, Performance Traps & Security Pitfalls

 Base64 encoding is everywhere in modern web development, from email attachments to data URLs, from API authentication to image embedding.
-But what exactly is Base64 doing, and why is it so ubiquitous?
-This comprehensive guide will take you from the basic principles to advanced applications.
+This guide focuses on practical implementation, performance optimization, and the advanced details you need for production use.

 What is Base64?